 To make a payment by cheque you need to write the name of the payee, the amount of the payment (in numbers and words) and the date that you are signing it.
+See clause 13 ('Payments into your account by cheque') which also contains terms about making payments from your account by cheque.

-Payments by card (including digital wallet)
+Payments by Visa Debit cards (including digital wallet)

 Visa Debit cards

-Using your Visa Debit card

-Use your card for:
+Using your Visa Use your card for:

-- ✓ cash withdrawals
+Debit card ✓ cash withdrawals

-- ✓ purchases
+✓ purchases

-- ✓ balance enquiries
+✓ balance enquiries

-- deposits and withdrawals at our branches or at Australia Post using Bank@Post.
+$\checkmark$ deposits and withdrawals at our branches

 You can also use your card by tapping it at an EFTPOS terminal.
 You may have to enter your PIN if the purchase is above a certain amount.

 If you're the only account holder, you can only have one card linked to your account (including any overdraft facility).
 Joint account holders can have up to two linked cards.

 You can access up to two HSBC transactional accounts linked with your card (or one if you have an Everyday Global Account.)
 You must not use your card to purchase anything illegal.

-Digital wallets

-You can add your card onto a digital wallet (such as Apple Pay or Google PayTM) and use it pay for goods and services.
-Once a card is added to a digital wallet, the cardholder can authorise transactions on the card account.
+Visa Debit cards Digital wallets You can add your card onto a digital wallet (such as Apple Pay or Google Pay TM ) and use it pay for goods and services.
+Once a card is added to a digital wallet, you and any additional cardholder can authorise transactions on the card account.
 This is done by using the digital wallet in place of the HSBC card.
-Some contactless payment terminals may require you to enter your card PIN and where the payment terminal does not recognise authorisation by means of biometric data or the mobile pass code.

-Digital wallets

-If a card is used through a digital wallet, the same terms apply as if the card was used as a card without the digital wallet.

-We do not provide services related to the digital wallet, these are done so by other providers (such as Apple and Google).
-Our obligation to you in relation to a digital wallet is limited to securely providing information to other providers (such as Apple or Google) in order to allow you to use your card through a digital wallet on a mobile device.
-You should always read the terms and privacy policy of a digital wallet provider, and make sure they are credible.

-Visa Debit card

-The below daily limits apply to your card each day between 12am to 12am, AEST / AEDT.

-Daily ATM/ EFTPOS Withdrawal Limit Daily Visa Transaction Limit Standard daily limit \$2,000 \$10,000 Maximum daily limit \$5,000 \$20,000 You can request to change your daily limit by contacting us
+Some contactless payment terminals may require you to enter your card PIN and where the payment terminal does not recognise authorisation by means of biometric data or the mobile passcode.
+If a card is used through a digital wallet, the same terms of your agreement apply as if the card was used as a card without the digital wallet.
+We do not provide services relate these are done so by other provid Google).
+Our obligation to you in limited to securely providing info (such as Apple or Google) in orde card through a digital wallet on a always read the terms and privac provider, and make sure they are ders (such as A relation to a di rmation to othe er to allow you mobile device cy policy of a di pple and gital wallet is er providers to use your .
+You should Visa Debit card limits The below daily limits apply to your card each day between 12am to immediately before 12am on the following day, AEST / AEDT.
+Daily ATM/ EFTPOS Withdrawal Limit Daily Visa Transaction Limit Standard daily limit \$2,000 \$10,000 Maximum daily limit You can request to change your daily limit by contacting us \$5,000 \$20,000

-Merchants and other banks may set their own daily limits and restrictions on card use including transaction limits.
-We are not responsible for goods or services obtained by using a Visa Debit card unless we are responsible under the law.

-Cancelling your Visa Debit card

-You can cancel your card by giving us notice and confirming that you have destroyed your card.
-You can find more information on Visa Debit cards at https://example.com.au/debit

-We will tell you if we cancel your card for any reason, and if appropriate, the reason.